Attendance and engagement

-Monitoring attendance is recognised as an important element in supporting both student retention and performance.
+Monitoring engagement is recognised as an important element in supporting both student retention and performance.

-Regular and appropriate attendance is a University requirement, as stipulated in the Curricular Ordinances and Regulations.
-Many schools have effective methods in place for monitoring unauthorised absence and all schools are supported in monitoring students' attendance in an auditable way.
+Regular and appropriate attendance and engagement is a University requirement, as stipulated in the Curricular Ordinances and Regulations.
+Many schools have effective methods in place for monitoring unauthorised absence and all schools are supported in monitoring students' engagement in an auditable way.

 The University responds to the requirements of the Home Office's points-based system, which means it is required to report international students who fail to fully register when expected or are absent for a prolonged period without authorisation.

 The attendance of all research students should be monitored at certain agreed stages in the research degree candidature, with absences being recorded.
-The monitored attendance sessions should include all formal supervisory meetings as well as other appropriate events.
-Find out more in the attendance monitoring policy.
+The monitored attendance sessions should include all formal (in-person or remote) supervisory meetings as well as other appropriate events.
+More information is available the PGR Progress and Monitoring webpage.

-For more detail about any area of student attendance, please consult the relevant policies above,
+For more detail about any area of student attendance / engagement, please consult the relevant policies above.